RAK4270 WisDuo Breakout Board Quick Start Guide

 LoRaWAN is a protocol for low-power wide-area networks.
 It allows large-scale Internet of Things deployments where low-powered devices efficiently communicate with Internet-connected applications over long-range wireless connections.

-Registration to TTN and Creating LoRaWAN Applications
+Register for TTN and Create LoRaWAN Applications

-- To register as a new user to TTN, click on Login with The Things ID then select register on the next page, as shown in Figure 6 and Figure 7.
+- To register as a new user to TTN, click on Login with The Things ID, then select register on the next page, as shown in Figure 6 and Figure 7.
+Fill in all the necessary details and activate.

-- You need to click Authorize to proceed.
+- Click Authorize to proceed.

 The Things Stack OTAA Device Registration